If a character is under the age of about 20 or so and the parents have a lot of money, it's very likely the character has these problems:

-In The Simpsons, Mr. Burns is shown in flashbacks to have been offered the choice between warm, loving parents or a heartless billionaire.
+Mr. Burns is shown in flashbacks to have been offered the choice between warm, loving parents or a heartless billionaire.
 He chose the billionaire, making him a Lonely Rich Kid by choice.
 Though the only thing he regretted is leaving his teddy Bobo behind.

 In the episode "Burns' Heir," Bart went through the temporary version.

 Whitney Stane from Iron Man: Armored Adventures fits both main types perfectly.
 She has a terrible relationship with her busy CEO father (commenting she has to now make appointments just to see him) and being an outcast at the school she goes to.
 The other kids act like she's a Rich Bitch for doing things like eating lunch alone on the roof, but that's only because none of them are willing to befriend her due to who her father is.
 Her only real friend is Tony Stark, who would often brush her off until he found out just how bad her home life was.